-When disaster strikes, people panic, causing them to get hurt or worse.
-For instance, in the event of a natural disaster, such as an earthquake, there may be people trapped in fallen structures.
-These hazards make rescuing people dangerous for rescuers, so they would prefer to rely on robots.
-The problem is that high tech robots are expensive and lack certain needed tools.
-That is why I built a cost-effective, yet efficient, search and rescue robot to resolve the issue.
+When disaster strikes, people panic, which can cause them to not know what to do.
+This can result in many of them getting hurt or even dying in the event of a natural disaster, such as earthquakes.
+These disasters often make rescuing people difficult for rescuers, so they often rely on robots.
+The problem is that many of these high tech robots are expensive and lack certain tools.
+Our product is a way to help organizations, our disaster relief programs can help rescue lives while being inexpensive yet multifunctional.
+Our robot has to have a wide range of uses and be sturdy enough to endure any terrain while being at a low cost.